Scientialibera/MSFT-AGENT-FRAMEWORK/README.md

 # Adding Tools - Dynamic Discovery Pattern

 This system uses **automatic tool discovery** based on a strict naming convention.
-Add a new tool by simply creating 3 files - no code changes needed!
+Add a new tool by simply creating 2 files and 1 factory function - no code changes needed!

 ## The Naming Convention